 If you play sports or work around the house, wear protective glasses or goggles to protect your eyes.
 Eye injuries can cause glaucoma.

-If your doctor finds and treats glaucoma early, he can give you medications to reduce the eye pressure that causes it.
-If that doesn’t work, he might recommend surgery.
+If your doctor finds and treats glaucoma early, they can give you medications to reduce the eye pressure that causes it.
+If that doesn’t work, they might recommend surgery.

 Studies show that vitamin A may slow down vision loss caused by RP.
 Your doctor can help you find ways to cope with poor eyesight and may be able to slow or stop the damage.